valar-morghulis-lock/SCM---Monolith-Towards-Microservices/README.md

 🔄 Order Lifecycle (The Saga Flow)
-The system currently manages the distributed transaction flow illustrated in OrderToInventory.png.
+The system currently manages the following distributed transaction flow.

 Order Placement: OrderService saves order details and an ORDER_CREATED event in a single atomic transaction.